 When there is a 'reasonable cause to suspect that a child is suffering, or is likely to suffer, significant harm' a bullying incident should be addressed as a child protection concern under the Children Act 1989.
-Where this is the case, school staff should discuss with the school's designated safeguarding lead and report their concerns to their local authority children's social care and work with them to take appropriate action.
+Where this is the case, school staff must discuss with the school's Designated Safeguarding Lead (DSL) and as appropriate, report their concerns to their Local Authority children's social care or another relevant external agency, and work with them to take appropriate action.